SAAJEVES/alx-system_engineering-devops/0x00-shell_basics/README.md

 3) 2-bring_me_home changes the working directory to the user's home directory.
 4) 3-listfiles displays directory contents in a long format.
 5) 4-listmorefiles displays direction contents in a long format, aslo included are the hidden files
+6) 5-listfilesdigitonly displays in long format files begininig with digits.
+7)